pytorch/tutorials/intermediate_source/bettertransformer_tutorial.rst

-In this tutorial, we have introduced fast transformer inference with Better Transformer fastpath execution in torchtext using PyTorch core Better Transformer support for Transformer Enncoder models.
+In this tutorial, we have introduced fast transformer inference with Better Transformer fastpath execution in torchtext using PyTorch core Better Transformer support for Transformer Encoder models.
 We have demonstrated the use of Better Transformer with models trained prior to the availability of BT fastpath execution.
 We have demonstrated and benchmarked the use of both BT fastpath execution modes, native MHA execution